 As you’re browsing the dog food selection at your local pet store, you’ve probably noticed how many different ingredients are used in dog food.
 Lamb, fish, wild boar, duck, and bison are just a few of the protein sources tucked inside premium dog food brands.
-With such a variety, it leaves you wondering what kind of natural protein sources are good for your dog.
-If you’ve been considering a fish-based source of protein to treat your dog with on occasion, feeding your dog tuna has most likely crossed your mind.

 Is Tuna Safe for Dogs?

-Fish is a great source of protein for dogs with finicky digestive systems.
-Many dog food blends for sensitive stomachs are made with fish because it’s easy to digest and unlikely to cause any digestive upset.
 While you probably don’t have fancier fish like mackerel or salmon on hand at any given time, you might have canned tuna in your pantry.
 Canned tuna is safe for dogs as long as it doesn’t have any additional seasonings, particularly onions and garlic, and it isn’t canned in oil.
-Oil found in canned tuna can cause unpleasant stomach upset in dogs, while onions and garlic are toxic to dogs.
-Canned varieties of tuna are okay to feed to your dog on occasion, but because of the high levels of mercury and sodium, it’s best kept as a rare treat.

 Tuna steaks are also fine, but they should be cooked thoroughly.
 You can never be too sure about how well tuna fish has been stored prior to your purchase, and undercooked fish could cause a major bout of diarrhea, vomiting or worse, parasites.